Today In History logo TIH

 92% of Turkish voters said yes.
 But they were voting on a constitution written by a military junta that had hanged their elected prime minister—Adnan Menderes—just two months earlier on İmralı Island.
 The 1961 constitution created checks against authoritarian rule: a Constitutional Court, an independent judiciary, expanded civil liberties.
 All drafted by the generals who'd seized power in 1960.
 Democracy's safeguards, imposed at gunpoint.
 Turkey would cycle through this pattern three more times: coup, constitution, elections, repeat.

-Greece signs the Athens Agreement on July 9, 1961, becoming the first nation to join the European Economic Community.
+Greece signed the Athens Agreement on July 9, 1961, becoming the first nation to join the European Economic Community…

-Greece signs the Athens Agreement on July 9, 1961, becoming the first nation to join the European Economic Community.
-This accession reshaped Mediterranean trade dynamics and anchored Greece within Western Europe’s economic bloc, even as a military junta later suspended the agreement in 1967.
+Greece signed the Athens Agreement on July 9, 1961, becoming the first nation to join the European Economic Community through an association pact.
+This accession anchored Greece within Western Europe's economic bloc, opening markets for its agricultural exports and channeling development funds into infrastructure projects across the country.
+The agreement was later suspended in 1967 when a military junta seized power, freezing Greece's integration until democracy was restored in 1974.

 The streetlights went dark across Honolulu — 900 miles away from where the US just detonated a 1.4-megaton thermonucl…